5.Snapshots¶

 }

-setTaskCompletedWithSnapshot(_:) is a convenience method for the longer setTaskCompleted(restoredDefaultState:estimatedSnapshotExpiration:userInfo).
-Try saying that one three times fast!
+is a convenience method for the longer setTaskCompleted(restoredDefaultState:estimatedSnapshotExpiration:userInfo)

-• When watchOS takes the snapshot, you tell it to complete the task.
-You pass falseto the first parameter because you left the app in a different state than it was originally in.
+to the first parameter because you left the app in a different state than it was originally in. - The second parameter,

-• Finally, for the userInfo parameter, simply pass nil as you don’t need the next snapshot to know anything about the app’s current state.
-If you did, userInfo is where you could pass something along.
+as you don’t need the next snapshot to know anything about the app’s current state.
+If you did,userInfo

-Notice how you’ve assigned that completion call to a handler variable.
+variable.
 You don’t want to complete the task until you’re ready for watchOS to take the snapshot, which means you first have to get the views pushed onto the navigation stack.
-That’s why your SnapshotUserInfo has a handler property.
+That’s why your SnapshotUserInfo

-Continue adding to handle(_:):
+Continue adding to handle(_:)

 // 1